xcuadrado/api/README.md

 The response always includes the data identified through the parent_id.
 If there are no children for a category, children must be empty.
 This way EASYMARKETING can recursively fetch your category tree.
 The extraction starts with the root category id provided along with the API endpoints in the EASYMARKETING dashboard.

+The `url` attribute is the URL of the Category's page that customers can visit.

 The `children` array must contain the ids of the category's children.
 The type of these ids can be `Integer` or `String`.
 These ids will be used to recursively fetch all categories.